motebus/ultrabook/Ultranet Apps/jBuilder/Readme.md

 ## jBuilder and Dock Builder
 There are two main work areas involved in jBuilder. <br>
 In the default jBuilder work area you create individual boards, then move on to the Dock Builder work area to combine a series of boards to create a complete jBoard.

+* jbuilder is to make boards
+* Dock buidler is to add docks and let the boards combine into a jBoard

 ## How to access Dock Builder:
 From the default jBuilder work area, click on the <img src="https://i.imgur.com/BwmKrTz.png" width=33 height=30> icon on the top left corner to go to Dock Builder. <br>